SummaryRead the full fact sheet

 Reducing the risk of osteoporosis during menopause

-Around the time of menopause, you can reduce your risk of developing osteoporosis by making a few lifestyle changes, such as:
+Around the time of menopause, you can reduce your risk of developing osteoporosis by following a few lifestyle recommendations, such as:

 - Do regular and appropriate weight-bearing physical activity, including resistance training exercise with weights (always do this type of exercise under supervision).

 - Maintain adequate vitamin D levels.
 Vitamin D helps the body to absorb calcium.
 It is made in the skin following sun exposure, and is found in very small amounts in some foods.
-Guidelines are available for the amount of sun exposure needed for the season and one’s geographical location.
 Vitamin D levels can be measured by a simple blood test.

 - Avoid excessive alcohol intake (current guidelines recommend a maximum of two standard drinks per day with two alcohol-free days per week for women).

-- Stop smoking (smoking cigarettes is associated with a higher risk of developing osteoporosis).
+- Avoid smoking (smoking cigarettes is associated with a higher risk of developing osteoporosis).

 - Avoid excessive caffeine intake.